-For the fiscal year ended December 31, 2016 Commission file number 001-36126
+For the fiscal year ended December 31, 2017 Commission file number 001-36126

-LGI HOMES, INC.

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-1450 Lake Robbins Drive, Suite 430, The Woodlands, Texas (Address of principal executive offices)

-(Registrant's Telephone Number, Including Area Code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Common Stock (\$0.01 par value) Name of each exchange on which registered NASDAQ

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵
+(Exact name of registrant as specified in its charter) Delaware 46-3088013 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 1450 Lake Robbins Drive, Suite 430, The Woodlands, Texas 77380 (Address of principal executive offices) (Zip code) (281) 362- 8998 (Registrant's Telephone Numb er, Including Area Code) Committee registered programs to Section 12(h) of the Act.
+Securities registered pursuant • Title of each class Common Stock (\$0.01 par value) Name of each exchange on which registered NASDAQ Securities registered pursuant to S Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 3 or Section 15(d) of the Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required to be filed b 12 months (or for such shorter period that the registrant was required to file such reports), a 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and posted on it posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the precedend post such files).
+Yes \boxtimes No \square Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation to the best of registrant's knowledge, in definitive proxy or information statements incorpo K. \Box Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller report Act.
+Large accelerated filer x Accelerated filer o Non-accelerated filer o Smaller reporting company o (Do not check if a smaller reporting company) Emerging growth company o accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\square$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗆

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer o Accelerated filer x

-Non-accelerated filer o (Do not check if a smaller reporting company) Smaller reporting company o

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗌 No 🗵
+Yes \square No \boxtimes As of June 30, 2017, the aggregate market value of the registrant's common stock held by non-affiliates of the registrant was approximately \$750.9 million based on the closin price as reported on the NASDAO Stock Market.
+As of Enhance 22, 2019, there were 22, 222, 250 shares of the registrant's common stock, par value \$ 01 per share, issued and

-As of June 30, 2016, the aggregate market value of the registrant's common stock held by non-affiliates of the registrant was approximately \$580.1 million based on the closing price as reported on the NASDAQ Stock Market.
-As of March 3, 2017, there were 21,311,310 shares of the registrant's common stock, par value \$.01 per share, issued and outstanding.
+As of June 30, 2017, the aggregate market value of the registrant's common stock held by non-affiliates of the registrant was approximately \$750.9 million based on the closing price as reported on the NASDAQ Stock Market.
+As of February 23, 2018, there were 22,332,259 shares of the registrant's common stock, par value \$.01 per share, issued and outstanding.